 Depending on where you travel in Central Asia, your packing list can be slightly different.
 For example, Turkmenistan and Uzbekistan are very hot in the summer and temperatures can get to 40°C with practically no rain.
 If you go to the high mountainous regions of Kyrgyzstan, Tajikistan, and Kazakhstan, it can get quite cold.
-So here are 20 things to keep in mind, while packing for your trip to Central Asia.
-Here is a short PDF packing checklist for Central Asia that you can download and get ready for your new adventures!
+So here are 13 things to keep in mind, while packing for your trip to Central Asia.
+You can also download our general PDF packing checklist for Central Asia.

 Before you go, make sure that your passport does not expire within 6 months from the end of your travels.

 - Make sure that you have the right visa, for the right period of time, and a number of entries.

 - Take your insurance and medical prescription from your doctor.